Gnimuc/ClangCompiler.jl/README.md

 ## Installation

-This package do not provide an out-of-box installation experience due to the limitation of [BinaryBuilder.jl](https://github.com/JuliaPackaging/BinaryBuilder.jl)(see [this issue](https://github.com/JuliaPackaging/Yggdrasil/pull/3315)).
+This package does not provide an out-of-box installation experience at the moment due to a limitation of [BinaryBuilder.jl](https://github.com/JuliaPackaging/BinaryBuilder.jl)(see [this issue](https://github.com/JuliaPackaging/Yggdrasil/pull/3315)).

 1. Find the path to `libclang-cpp`, for example, run:
 ```shell